Music Education

 What You'll Learn

-With support from faculty members who are active performers, composers and scholars, students complete foundational courses in piano, music theory, aural skills, music history, and conducting.
-They also take six semesters of individual lessons and perform a public recital.
-Additional coursework in music education ranges from teaching strategies and materials, classroom management, and music program organization to methods for using music technology in music education.
-Students complete a two-semester student teaching experience in the public schools.
-In addition, students participate in a wide variety of ensembles including the 500-member Pride of the Mountains Marching Band, which has performed in the Macy’s Day Parade and Rose Parade and won the John Philip Sousa Foundation’s Sudler Trophy.
-Students also attend some of the more than 200 concerts and recitals the School of Music presents annually, while the school’s visiting artist series enables students to study with and perform alongside professional working musicians.
+With support from faculty members who are active performers, researchers, composers and scholars, students complete foundational courses including individual music lessons, piano, music theory, aural skills, music history and band or chorus.
+Additional coursework helps students develop effective teaching strategies in a wide range of areas and at different grade levels.
+Students present a public recital and complete a semester-long student teaching experience.
+In addition, students participate in ensembles from concert choir to Indonesian gamelan to marching band, and attend some of the more than 200 concerts and recitals the School of Music presents annually.
+The school’s visiting artist series enables students to perform alongside professional working musicians.

 Where You'll Go